soheil-zz/birdtooth/README.md

 Usage
 =====

-`birdtooth xxxxxxxxxxxx`
+`birdtooth xx-xx-xx-xx-xx-xx`

-the argument is the 12 character Mac address of the bluetooth device in hex format.
+the argument is the dash-delimited Mac address of the bluetooth device in hex format.